-The investment performance of each fund will reflect both its managers' allocation decisions with respect to the underlying funds and the investment decisions made by the underlying funds' managers.
+The fund bears its own expenses and, in addition, indirectly bears its proportionate share of the expenses of the underlying funds in which it invests.
+The investment performance of the fund will reflect both its managers' allocation decisions with respect to underlying funds and investments and the investment decisions made by the underlying funds.

-Each fund may invest in cash or money market instruments for the purpose of meeting redemption requests or making other anticipated cash payments.
+The fund may invest in cash or money market instruments for the purpose of meeting redemption requests or making other anticipated cash payments.